AdobeDocs/experience-manager-cloud-service.en/help/forms/manage-applications-inbox.md

 The Actions toolbar shows all available options for the task.
 While Save, Reset, and Delegate are default actions, other available actions are configured in the [Assign task step](https://experienceleague.adobe.com/docs/experience-manager-65/developing/extending-aem/extending-workflows/workflows-step-ref.html#extending-aem).
 In the example above, Approve and Reject are configured in the workflow.

-As you take action on the task, it proceeds further in the workflow.
+As you act on the task, it proceeds further in the workflow.

 ### View completed tasks {#view-completed-tasks}